Figure and Ground

 Video of the making of the score for Figure and Ground: Traces using a UUNA TEK pen plotter and a variety of pens and pencils.

-Figure and Ground Works
+Figure and Ground Scores and Recordings

 Juxtaposed Lines I a (2024) explores my juxtaposition of synthetic long-tones with acoustically produced sound, an element of my digital work dating to the mid-1990s.
 The origin of this interest comes from extracting and foregrounding elements from acoustic sound, a practice which has come to operate for me as a kind of measurement device, the imposition of a baseline (not bass line!) against which raw, noisy, organic sound can be understood.